Tommy-Bada/ElectPoll/README.md

   </summary>

   <p>
-In the setting up of Electpoll, several security concerns weere considered to ensure that the system is reliable and secure.
+In the setting up of Electpoll, several security concerns were brought up and considered to ensure that the system is reliable and secure.
 Some of these security concerns are:
   <p/>

   <ol>